gutoPsilva/Frontend-Mentor/015. time-tracking-dashboard-main/README-template.md

 ### Useful resources

-- [Hover on child 'removes' the parent hover](https://stackoverflow.com/questions/17923922/hover-on-child-should-turn-off-hover-effect-on-parent) - This helped me on the cards component, so when i hover the optapparently.
+- [Hover on child 'removes' the parent hover](https://stackoverflow.com/questions/17923922/hover-on-child-should-turn-off-hover-effect-on-parent) - This helped me on the cards component hover effects.
 - [ChatGPT](https://chat.openai.com/) - It helped me fetch the data from `data.json`.

 ## Author